jamesacarr/personal/README.md

 ## Deployment

-All code pushed to `master` will be automatically deployed.
+All code pushed to `main` will be automatically deployed.
 Branches will be deployed to their own environments.

 ## License